kube-object-storage/lib-bucket-provisioner/README.md

 1. the creation of a ConfigMap which contains the endpoint of the bucket (performed by the bucket library).

-`Bound` is one of the supported phases of an OB and OBC. `Bound` indicates that a bucket and all related artifacts have been created on behalf of the OBC.
+`Bound` is one of the supported phases of an OB and an OBC. `Bound` indicates that a bucket and all related artifacts have been created on behalf of the OBC.
+Once a bucket claim is bound the app pod can run, meaning the Secret (containing access credentials) and the ConfigMap (containing the bucket endpoint) are mounted and consumable by the pod.

 **Note:** bucket provisioners that wish to prevent the OBC author from creating buckets outside of the Kubernetes cluster should return credentials lacking bucket